-- 10. If the engine will not start, remove the spark plugs and check them for presence of water.
-Spray them clean and try to start the engine again.
+- If the engine will not start, remove the spark plugs and check them for presence of water.
+Spray them clean and try to start it again.
 Continued water fouling may indicate water in the fuel system. - 11.
-Remove and clean the fuel sediment bowl (see Fuel Sediment Bowl Cleaning section in Fuel System in the MAINTENANCE AND ADJUSTMENTS chapter).
-Check for presence of water.
-If there is water in the bowl, the fuel tank may be contaminated.
+If the fuel tank has water in it, it must be emptied by pump or siphon.
+Clean the filter screens (see Fuel Filter Screen Cleaning section in Fuel System in the MAINTENANCE AND ADJUSTMENTS chapter).
+Refill the tank with fresh fuel.
+Do not dump contaminated fuel in places not designated for that purpose.